Posted on

 Not all workers’ compensation cases end in a settlement.
 However, based on data from Illinois, about 90% of the cases do settle.
 Fewer than 5 percent of workers’ comp cases go to trial.

 A similar percentage gets dismissed or denied without an appeal.
 A few workers’ comp claims go uncontested by the employer.
-Claims that settle, however, can still adequately compensate the victims of workplace accidents.
+Claims that settle, however, can still adequately compensate you for workplace accidents.

 What percentage of workers’ comp cases settle out of court?